Patterns formation in axially symmetric Landau-Lifshitz-Gilbert-Slonczewski equations: Coherent structures

-In case $\Omega\neq\alpha/\beta$ there are no equilibria and it will be shown at the end of this section that there are no coherent structure-type solutions in that case.
-For $\Omega=\alpha/\beta$, system \eqref{e:ode-c0} is invariant under the reflection $q\to -q$ so that $\{q=0\}$ is an invariant plane which separates the three dimensional phase space.
+In case $\Omega\neq\beta/\alpha$ there are no equilibria and it will be shown at the end of this section that there are no coherent structure-type solutions in that case.
+Recall from \S\ref{s:symc0} that for $\cc=0$ we may choose coordinates so that $\beta=0$, which means $\Omega=0$ and thus stationary coherent structures are turned into standing waves.
+However, we choose not to remove the parameter $\beta$ in order to emphasize the typically oscillatory nature of solutions to \eqref{e:llg} and for consistency in parameter relations.
+Nevertheless, the symmetries and integrals that we will find are consequences of this reducibility.

+For $\Omega=\beta/\alpha$, system \eqref{e:ode-c0} is invariant under the reflection $q\to -q$ so that $\{q=0\}$ is an invariant plane which separates the three dimensional phase space.
 In particular, \emph{there cannot be connections between equilibria (=wavetrains) with opposite signs of $q$, that is, sign reversed spatial wavenumbers}.